 '''

 files:

 - location: src-all

 - location: src-client

 clientonly: true

 - location: src-server

 serveronly: true

+- location: templates

+template: true

 '''

 Each location in the files list can have the following parameters.

 location The location, relative to the packmaker.yml file itself, of the local files to be included in the modpack.